 Since the beginning of the war in Ukraine, Russian media and proponents have attempted to argue that the dispute is only about a civil war in which Russia has no influence.

-Since the protests against the deposed government in the capital Kiev, pro-Russian media created a progressive propaganda to discredit the current government as Western-funded.
+Since the protests against the deposed government in the capital Kyiv, pro-Russian media created a progressive propaganda to discredit the current government as Western-funded.
 They also exaggerate the existence and function of the extreme right wing.
 Moscow will gladly tell you about Ukrainian fascists, fascist attacks, as well as focusing on the new authorities’ so called mistakes.
-Moscow also argues that the language issue is one of the reasons of the protests in Donbass.
-Russian media has misused the tragedy in Odessa, and the fighting around the Ukrainian city of Mariupol.
-Many civilians in occupied Donbass lost their lives thanks to the separatists use of civilians as human shields.
-This has mobilized a lot of volunteers from the rest of Donbass and Russia to fight with the pro-Russian forces.
+Moscow also argues that the language issue is one of the reasons of the protests in Donbas.
+Russian media has misused the tragedy in Odesa, and the fighting around the Ukrainian city of Mariupol.
+Many civilians in occupied Donbas lost their lives thanks to the separatists use of civilians as human shields.
+This has mobilized a lot of volunteers from the rest of Donbas and Russia to fight with the pro-Russian forces.
 It could be so, that the conflict would not even have started, unless Russian state media would not have triggered the situation.

 Shortly thereafter, the Ukrainian Zakharchenko was added as “Prime Minister” of the “People’s Republic of Donetsk”.
 Today, many of the other leaders of “Novorossiya” (Donetsk and Luhansk Oblasts), have entered from Russia.